iilab/iilab.org-hakyll/_posts/news/2015-03-27-nix-osx-haskellng-hakyll.md

 When running this the first time I had an error about the nixpkgs directory and had to source ~/.bashrc with the proper $NIX_PATH variable.

 ```
-$ nix-shell -I ~ --command 'cabal configure'
+$ nix-shell --command 'cabal configure'
 ```

 I got an error message about a nonfree license.
-Looking more into it, it's my project that's the culprot: the hakyll cabal package isn't declaring a license.
+Looking more into it, it's my project that's the culprit: the hakyll cabal package isn't declaring a license.
 Wow, never got a build tool tell me that before.
 But I guess it makes a whole lot of sense, and it led me to [ponder about](https://github.com/haskell/cabal/issues/847#issuecomment-87065077) what license a website generator should have, is it content or is it code?

 I only spent a very short amount of time using cabal, and it seems that with the latest version and ```cabal sandbox``` things improved significantly.
 Cabal sandboxes allow several version of libraries to co-exist.
 But the time it took for spinning up a sandbox for a large project is quite long and in the worst case scenario, when dependencies reach into packages that are in the Haskell distribution (like cabal itself) then things start to be quite difficult.
 What Nix promises is that everything is separated by default, and when it's safe to share packages (same hash of the whole dependency tree) then they won't be rebuilt, meaning less compilation when its not needed!
 Nix still offers ways to control dependencies in a very granular way (what seems to be called deep overrides).